-• A Code of Conduct should be worked out among US think tanks-perhaps in conjunction with American university China studies centers-to establish "do's and don'ts" in their exchanges with Chinese institutions.
-Once this is worked out among American institutions, then counterparts in other democratic countries should also be approached with an eye toward establishing multilateral Codes of Conduct.
+• A code of conduct should be worked out among US think tanks perhaps in conjunction with American universities' China studies centers-to establish "dos and don'ts" in their exchanges with Chinese institutions.
+Once this is worked out among American institutions, then counterparts in other democratic countries should also be approached with an eye toward establishing multilateral codes of conduct.